Nov11/redis-4.0.2-with-cmakelist-for-reading-code-in-clion/README.md

 Then it should fits well with Clion, which I mean using IDE's debug function.
 When doing this, I referred to https://liuzhengyang.github.io/2017/08/13/debug-redis/.
 I did some alterations on that file since this is a more recent version.

+update for usage in Ubuntu 17.10
+1. make MALLOC=libc
+2. copy the CMakeLists.txt into the top level source folder
+3. select 'redis-server|debug' in Clion and click 'Debug'

 Below is the original readme goes with source code distribution package.